ionutpetrache/packer-debian-provisioning/README.md

 2. Install **packer**
 `brew install packer`

+## Build a virtual box machine
+`make all`

+## In case you wanna build directly with packer

+`packer build packer-debian-10-virtualbox.json`

 ## In case you wanna customize the provided *-preseed.cfg

 1. Do a manual installation of Debian